maiabennett/gorilla-cortisol/README.md

 The TITAN2 package was developed to run in R. A general overview of the package can be found [here](https://rdrr.io/cran/TITAN2/f/vignettes/titan2-intro.Rmd).
 TITAN2 analysis for this project was conducted using [this file](https://github.com/maiabennett/gorilla_cortisol/blob/main/TITAN2/cortisol_titan.R).
 ### Regression
 ### PERMANOVA
+The vegan package and all dependent functions were developed to run in R. A general overview of the package can be found [here](https://cran.r-project.org/web/packages/vegan/vegan.pdf).
+PERMANOVA analysis of beta diversity for this projecy was conducted using [this file](https://github.com/maiabennett/gorilla_cortisol/blob/main/PERMANOVA/cortisol_permanova.R).

 ## License
 This repo uses the GNU General Public License v 3.0.